Philosophy of Religion and Ethics PGCert

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

-Documents and information you’ll need
+Documents and information you need

-- International: £2,833 (total)
+International: £3,583 (total)

 Read more about paying fees and charges.

-Part-time fees are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
+Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Additional cost information

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs
+Read more about additional costs.

 Scholarships and financial support